MEDIGAP HELPLINE

 If you received a notice that your Medicare Advantage plan will not be offered in 2026, you may have additional enrollment opportunities and options.
 For more information, review our publication: Advantage Plan Terminations

-What are my options during the Medicare Annual Open Enrollment Period?
+What are my options during the Medicare Advantage Open Enrollment Period?

 How can I enroll in a new Medicare plan?